-Hope is a luxury item: easy to come by for some, impossible to attain for others.
-Hope is the tingling in the pit of your stomach that assures you that things are going to work out in your favor.
-It lets you know that even though the tunnel is dark, there’s a light at the end.
-Lately, hope has become a luxury I can’t afford because of the strain and heartache it delivers.
-Despite the reassurance it provides, hope, every so often, fails to follow through on its promises.
-Even though I’d like to label myself as a hopeful person, I’ve come to believe that in the appropriate circumstance it’s better to not rely on hope at all.
-Just succumb to reality.
+Hope is a luxury item: a surplus for some, in high demand for others.
+Hope is the tingling in the pit of your stomach that lets you know things are going to be okay.
+Right now hope is a luxury I can’t afford.
+Every once in a while hope fails to follow through on its promise of reassurance.
+I’d like to label myself as hopeful, but I’ve come to believe that in certain situations it’s best not to rely on it.

-With quality of life dangling, it was hard to imagine my Oma wanting to continue to live.
-No one else will even speak about this awful fact, but it’s all I can think about.
-I’m beyond grateful to be dating someone who understands and agrees with my thoughts on her situation.
-Tonight when I asked him if he thought I was terrible for wanting this to be the end for her, he replied: “You want her suffering to be over with, not prolonged for several more months.”
-He managed to collect everything from my heart and put it into words for me.
-The hope for recovery has vanished because I know this is how it will be until she ultimately stops fighting.
+With her quality of life dangling, it’s hard to imagine Oma wanting to continue living.
+My family won’t talk about this because of how depressing it is, but it’s all I can think about.
+I’m grateful I can share my thoughts with my boyfriend.
+When I asked if he thought I was terrible for wanting this to be the end, he said: “You want her suffering to be over with, not prolonged for several more months.”
+He collected the contents of my heart and put them into words for me.
+My hope for her recovery has vanished because I know it will only get worse until she stops fighting to stay here.